Installation of wooden floors

 * Concrete moisture must be 1,8 - 2% CM.
 Less than 0,5% CM on gypsum floors (0,3% CM on heated floors).
 For wetter concrete, use special primers (approx. 3% CM).
-In the case of humidity higher than 75% RH or 3% CM, excess humidity in the premises must be removed with air humidifiers and wait until the concrete humidity has reached the permitted norm.
+In the case of humidity higher than 75% RH or 3% CM, excess moisture in the premises must be removed with air humidifiers and wait until the concrete humidity has reached the permitted norm.

 * The maximum relative humidity of concrete is 75% RH.

 * Concrete casting must be able to dry under normal conditions for at least four weeks.

 * To dry the concrete, the temperature of the floor heating is gradually raised by 3-5 ° C per day until the full heating capacity is reached.
 Drying is done for at least 2 weeks.